echeran/smile-of-murugan/webbook/chapter19.md

 In this respect, Ramamirtham's method is very Indian indeed.
 But then he says:

-"I do not believe in anything really-perhaps I am an atheist . . .
-Yet, I believe in the continuity of the race, the parents who begot me, my mother she lives very much in me...
-I do not identify myself with my characters.
+> "I do not believe in anything really-perhaps I am an atheist ...
+Yet,
+> I believe—in the continuity of the race, the parents who begot me, my
+> mother—she lives very much in me...
+I do not identify myself with my
+> characters.
 They have a life of their own.
-But at the same time, I write chiefly about myself.
+But at the same time, I write
+> chiefly about myself.
 I am very much occupied with myself.
+Almost all
-Almost all my writing is in some sense autobiographical.
-Yes, indeed, *Putra* is strongly autobiographic...
-And I am writing very often about my mother.
+> my writing is in some sense autobiographical.
+Yes, indeed, *Putra* is
+> strongly autobiographic...
+And I am writing very often about my
+> mother.
 She was a very unusual person.
-Something of a queen and yet a subject ...
+Something of a queen ... and
+> yet a subject ...
 Unapproachable...”.

 The texture of his plots is really not very intricate but sometimes